dCache/dcache-book2/config-xrootd.md

     xrootdAuthNPlugin=gsi
     ..

-When using `GSI` authentication, depending on your setup, you may or may not want DCACHE to fail if the host certificate chain can not be verified against trusted certificate authorities.
-Whether DCACHE performs this check can be controlled by setting the option `dcache.authn.hostcert.verify`:
+When using `GSI` authentication, depending on your setup, you may or may not want dCache to fail if the host certificate chain can not be verified against trusted certificate authorities.
+Whether dCache performs this check can be controlled by setting the option `dcache.authn.hostcert.verify`:

     ..
     dcache.authn.hostcert.verify=true